What is Speech & Debate?

 The MJC Speech and Debate team is an award winning and nationally ranked program that travels and competes in local, statewide, and national tournaments.
 You might hear Speech and Debate referred to as “forensics,” which roughly translates to “the search for truth.”
 Many people are familiar with this term because of shows like CSI, but within the Communication Studies discipline we search for truth through dialogue.
 This can take a variety of forms in competitive speech and debate.
 Students in our program can compete in the following events: platform speaking, oral interpretation, limited preparation, and debate.
 To learn more about these events, check out the events section of this site for more detailed descriptions and video examples of what past students have done.

-- Prepare your events.
-Students in their first year need to have at least two events, one of which is a “prepared” event which requires research, writing, memorization, blocking, etc. These events are used all season long.
+Prepare your events.
+Students in their first year need to have at least one event.
+This usually involves research, writing, memorization, and blocking but can vary depending on what you choose to do.
+These events are used all season long.

-- Travel to at least one tournament.
-Tournaments take place on weekends and usually last 2-3 days.
-All tournament dates are available at the beginning of the semester for those who need to request time off from work or make child care arrangements.
+Travel to at least one tournament.
+Tournaments take place on weekends and usually last 1-3 days.
 Students can choose to attend more than one tournament.

-- Help facilitate Speech Night.
-Students on the team perform in Speech Night and help run the show by passing out programs, taking video, and working backstage.
+Help facilitate Speech Night.
+Students on the team perform in Speech Night and help run the show.